armansarraf/Software-Developing/Machine_Learning_with_Python/README.md

 Models will be trained to minimize root-mean squared error (RMS), as in the reference article.
 Note that sklearn works with *maximization* and it is custom to *maximize* the *negative* RMS.

-Background
-The yellowbrick concrete dataset originates from UCI and was referenced to the following publication:
+Background: The yellowbrick concrete dataset originates from UCI and was referenced to the following publication:
 >Yeh, I-Cheng.
 2006.
 “Analysis of Strength of Concrete Using Design of Experiments and Neural Networks.”
 Journal of Materials in Civil Engineering 18 (4): 597–604. https://doi.org/10.1061/(ASCE)0899-1561(2006)18:4(597).

 We are going to apply our skills and compare our results to the polynomial regression model and neural network.